 Cathy is a native of Cork and has lived in New Zealand since 2006.
-She is a digital strategist and editor and has worked in digital, print and broadcast media for 16 years in newsrooms in New Zealand and Europe.
-As well as being a trustee for the St Patrick’s Festival Trust, Cathy is chair of the Irish Business Network of New Zealand and a mentor for Pillars New Zealand.
+She is a digital strategist and editor and has worked in digital, print and broadcast media for almost two decades in newsrooms in New Zealand and Europe.
+As well as being a trustee for the St Patrick’s Festival Trust, Cathy is a commitee member for the Irish Business Network of New Zealand and a mentor for Pillars New Zealand.

 Deirdre is from Falcarragh in the Co.
 Donegal Gaeltacht and has lived in Auckland since 2003.
 She works as a Medical Physicist in radiation therapy at Auckland Radiation Oncology at The Mercy Hospital in Epsom.
 Before coming to New Zealand she worked in Hong Kong, London and Maastricht in the Netherlands.
 Deirdre has three children and when not working or looking after them, enjoys swim squad, cycling, tennis and any social sport that she can fit in.
 She also loves languages, still trying to keep up some Italian, French, German and Irish while learning some Samoan with the kids from their grandparents.

 Sheila is originally from near Dungannon in County Tyrone.
 Having studied law at Aberdeen University she first came to New Zealand when she was awarded a Rotary Foundation Scholarship by the Rotary Clubs of Ireland.
 She completed a Master of Jurisprudence at Auckland University and moved permanently to New Zealand shortly thereafter.
 Sheila now practises as a barrister based in Ponsonby.
 She has been a trustee of the St Patrick’s Festival Trust for many years and was also a trustee of the Ronald MacDonald House Auckland for over 15 years.
 She is the current chairperson of the Waiheke Island Society for the Care of Animals.

-The St Patrick’s Festival in Auckland has been managed and run by Crackerjack Promotions for 22 years.
+The St Patrick’s Festival in Auckland has been managed and run by Crackerjack Promotions for more than two decades.
 Pam Glaser, her team and the St Patrick’s Festival Trust have a great working relationship and each year collaborate to bring this much loved festival to Auckland.